system76/docs/_articles/windows-drivers.md

 ---
 layout: article
-title: Find Windows Drivers for a System76 Computer
+title: Find Windows Drivers
 description: >
-  If you are trying to install Windows on our computers, here are some instructions for locating the drivers.
+  If you are trying to install Windows on a System76 computer, here are some instructions for locating the drivers.
 keywords:
   - Windows
   - Microsoft